Connecticut Reckless Endangerment Lawyer

 We often get calls from clients asking why they have been charged with Reckless Endangerment.
 For instance, if you are accused of DUI / DWI or Reckless Driving (for driving over 85 miles per hour), and have passengers in your vehicle, Connecticut police will often tack on a Reckless Endangerment charge for each additional person in your automobile.
 Other examples of Reckless Endangerment conduct that we have seen include shooting a gun or BB gun into a crowd or out a window, inappropriate and dangerous pranks and practical jokes such as sabotaging someone’s car or slashing someone’s tires, participating in a brawl or gang fight, or racing on a public highway or street.
 All of these activities put many human lives in danger.
 In cases like these, police will not hesitate to add Reckless Endangerment charges to a criminal arrest charging document.

-So if you find yourself facing Reckless Endangerment charges in Stamford, Greenwich, Darien, New Canaan, Fairfield, Westport or any other Connecticut courthouse, do not wait until it’s too late.
-Call one of the experienced Reckless Endangerment criminal attorney at Mark Sherman Law today.
+So if you find yourself facing a jail sentence for Reckless Endangerment, do not wait until it’s too late.
+Call one of the experienced Connecticut Reckless Endangerment criminal attorney at Mark Sherman Law today.
 Our rates are competitive, and we are available 24 hours a day, 7 days a week to take your call.
-Call us today at (203) 358-4700.
+Call us today.